Air conditioner or evaporative cooler – which one is better?

 First of all, climate is an important aspect to consider when comparing these two cooling devices.
-For this reason, you can always count on air conditioners to work well in any climate, particularly in humid areas.
+For example, you can always count on air conditioners to work well in any climate, particularly in humid areas.

-Unlike an AC unit, evaporative coolers don’t suit high humidity states, such as QLD, NT and northern WA.
-They can be more appropriate for southern areas of Australia with very dry, hot summers, like VIC and SA.
+Unlike an air con unit, evaporative coolers don’t suit high humidity states, such as Queensland, the NT and northern WA.
+They can be more appropriate for southern areas of Australia with very dry, hot summers, such as Victoria and SA.

-Despite the slightly higher operation costs, an AC system will reach the desired temperature quick and easy.
-In fact, if you choose a high-efficient split or ducted system, you will be able to beat the heat and save energy at the same time.
+Despite their slightly higher operation costs, an air con system will reach the desired temperature quick and easy.
+In fact, if you choose a high-efficient split system air conditioner or a ducted air con system, you will be able to beat the heat and save energy at the same time.

-Plus, if you only need to cool one or two rooms, then this option is definitely cheaper than running evaporative cooling throughout the entire house.
+Plus, if you only need to cool one or two rooms, then an air con system is definitely cheaper than running evaporative cooling throughout your entire house.

 Evaporative systems, on the other hand, don’t recycle air as windows and doors should be slightly open during operation.
 This way, they will create or maintain a rather unpleasant, humid indoor environment.

-Whether you like it or not, both air conditioners and evaporative coolers need regular maintenance checks.
-Basically, you will just need to choose between changing and cleaning AC filters or servicing evaporative cooling pads to ensure optimal performance.
+It’s important to note that both air conditioners and evaporative coolers need regular maintenance checks.
+Basically, you will just need to choose between changing and cleaning air conditioner filters or servicing evaporative cooling pads to ensure optimal performance.

 Finally, for effective cooling, air conditioners need more electricity to run unless they display a high energy rating.
 But bear in mind that, besides electricity, evaporative coolers can use up to 25 litres of water per hour while in operation.
 This can eventually become an issue for areas with water restrictions.